Devatoria/go-mesos-executor/README.md

 ### Introduction

 Since Mesos 1.1.0, health checks should be done locally, by the executor, in order to avoid network issues and be more scalable.
-Because the health check system should not be containerizer dependent, all checks are done by entering required namespaces and execute commands.
+Because the health check system should not be containerizer dependent (except the command health check, more information below), all checks are done by entering required namespaces and execute commands.

 Please note that Mesos native health checks are actually not available in Marathon UI, and can be tested only when sending raw JSON.
 You must prefix the check protocol with `MESOS_` (only for HTTP and TCP).
 Another thing to know is that you can only have one Mesos native health check per task.